dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 public class MyScript {

-    MyGreatLibrary mylib; // will be auto instantiated and then auto injected with all needed OpenHAB input value
+    MyGreatLibrary mylib; // will be auto instantiated and then auto injected with all needed openHAB input value

     public void exec() {
         mylib.myUsefullLibraryMethod("myitemName");